Vermont Copper Company Collection

 The bound volumes are ledgers and jornals, some from the year 1882, and the remainder from the period 1942-1954.
 These volumes are arranged chronologically.
-The 16 oversized maps are all maps of the Orange County Mines.
+The oversized maps depict Orange County Mines.
 The dates range from 1900 to 1949.
 All of the maps from 1900 are maps of the Copperfield Rail Road.
 This collection was at one time filled with the papers of the Vermont Copper Company's historian Collamer Abbott.
 However, as these are really two distinct collections, they have been separated.
 Those interested in the history of the Vermont Copper Company should look at the Abbott papers, since they do contain a significant amount of related material, particularly pertaining to the early history of the company.
 UVM also has the papers of Stanley C. Wilson and Roswell Farnham; these collections should be examined as well.

 - Vermont Copper Company (Organization)